altercation/solarized/xcode4-colors-solarized/README.md

 Install XCode4

 Note: I added the Solarized color palette to the system using the directions in ../apple-colorpalette-solarized.
-I don't know if this is required or not.
+This is not required to use either Theme.

     mkdir -p ~/Library/Developer/Xcode/UserData/FontAndColorThemes/
     cp Solarize\ Dark.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes/
+    cp Solarize\ Light.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes/

 The Values
 ----------